DenserAI Logo

 Improvement starts with analyzing how the chatbot interacts with users.
 You can look at instances of negative feedback to identify gaps in understanding or common errors.

 After launching your chatbot, you can encourage users to provide feedback about their interactions.
-Then, use this feedback to refine the training data and update the chatbot's responses.
+Then, use the user feedback to refine the training data and update the chatbot's responses.

 Build an AI Chatbot Using Your Own Data With Denser.ai